LIFE IN THE AFRICAN BUSH

 It’s pretty easy to miss a turn when there are bushes fringing the tracks and you find yourself at a water crossing where there shouldn’t be one.
 Well, it’s all part of the fun.
 So far, we haven’t gotten ourselves lost yet … really, we haven’t!

 Oh, and one small but important point worth a mention is to always carry spare camera batteries in the vehicle.
-We’ve been caught out; just the once though.
+We’ve been caught out; just once though.

 Within the camp, going between rondavels, we shine the torches in an arc into the scrub looking for the tell-tale animal eye reflections.
 Wait a minute, what was that … oh, it’s just Impala!
 Whew.

-A couple of times I’ve forgotten to close the electric fence gate meaning elephant could have a field day if they walked into the camp.
-I then have to walk the 50 metres in the dark from the last rondavel to shut that gate.
+A couple of times I’ve forgotten to close the electric fence gate meaning elephants could have a field day if they walked into the camp.
+I then have to walk 50 metres in the dark from the last rondavel to shut that gate.
 I tell you, it feels three times as far at night.

-It’s going to take some time getting to know these creatures and their particular ways but we’re loving every step of this amazing adventure.
+It’s going to take some time to get to know these creatures and their particular ways but we’re loving every step of this amazing adventure.
 We have time, after all, we’re here in Africa for the long game.